 The interaction modules implement physical interactions between particles.
 They decide whether the kinematic state of a particle changes at a given time, and can also produce secondary particles.
 Two types of algorithms are employed, depending on the interaction.
-Some processes are described in the continuous energy-loss approximation (§3.3.1) for performance reasons, whereas for others a full Monte Carlo approach is used, as described in §3.3.2.
+Some processes are described in the continuous energy-loss approximation ($\S3.3.1$) for performance reasons, whereas for others an entirely Monte Carlo approach is used, as described in $\S3.3.2$.

 Interaction processes in CRPropa rely on pre-computed interaction rate tables.
-The scripts for their calculation can be seen in the CRPropa3-data repository.
+The scripts for their calculation can be seen in the CRPropa3-data repository15.
 These tables are automatically download when CRPropa is installed.

-Stochastic interactions modelled through a Monte Carlo approach are treated as follows.
-At each step the interaction rate, or conversely the interaction length ( $\lambda$ ), for a candidate of energy E is read https://github.com/CRPropa/CRPropa3-data from the look-up tables.
+Stochastic interactions treated with a Monte Carlo approach are treated as follows.
+At each step the interaction rate, or conversely the interaction length (λ), for a candidate of energy E is read from the look-up tables.
 The probability that the particle will not undergo an interaction is decided, following the description from §3.3.2.